marcinguy/backstage-plugin-betterscan/README.md

     headers:
       Authorization: Bearer bbf8e8794af64a51b304caf836c542c0
 ```
-Bearer should be otput from curl
+Bearer should be output from curl or script.

 You can use env var also: